-A limited amount of the foreign income tax you pay can be credited against your U.S. tax liability or deducted in figuring taxable income on your U.S. income tax return.
+In some cases, foreign income tax you pay can be credited against your U.S. tax liability or deducted in figuring taxable income on your U.S. income tax return.
 It is usually to your advantage to claim a credit for foreign taxes rather than to deduct them.
 A credit reduces your U.S. tax liability, and any excess can be carried back and carried forward to other years.
 A deduction only reduces your taxable income and can be taken only in the current year.
-You must treat all foreign income taxes in the same way.
 You generally cannot deduct some foreign income taxes and take a credit for others.

 Tax credit.
-If you choose to credit foreign taxes against your tax liability, complete Form 1116, Foreign Tax Credit, (Individual, Estate, Trust, or Nonresident Alien Individual), and attach it to your U.S. income tax return.
+If you choose to credit foreign taxes against your tax liability, you generally must complete Form 1116, Foreign Tax Credit (Individual, Estate, Trust, or Nonresident Alien Individual), and attach it to your U.S. income tax return.
 Do not include the foreign taxes paid or accrued as withheld income taxes on Form 1040.

 Limit.
-Your credit cannot be more than the part of your U.S. income tax liability allocable to your taxable income from sources outside the United States.
+Your credit cannot be more than the part of your U.S. income tax liability based on your taxable income from sources outside the United States.
 So, if you have no U.S. income tax liability, or if all your foreign income is excludable, you will not be able to claim a foreign tax credit.

-If the foreign taxes you paid or incurred during the year exceed the limit on your credit for the current year, you can carry back the unused foreign taxes as credits to the 2 previous tax years and then carry forward any remaining unused foreign taxes to the next 5 tax years.
+If the foreign taxes you paid or incurred during the year are more than the limit on your credit for the current year, you can carry back the unused foreign taxes as credits to the previous tax year and then carry forward any remaining unused foreign taxes to the next 10 tax years.

-For tax years beginning after 1997, you will not be subject to this limit and may be able to claim the credit without using Form 1116 if the following requirements are met.
+You will not be subject to this limit and may be able to claim the credit without using Form 1116 if the following requirements are met.

-- 1) You are an individual. - 2) Your only foreign source income for the tax year is passive income (dividends, interest, royalties, etc.) that is reported to you on a payee statement (such as a Form 1099-DIV or 1099-INT). - 3) Your qualified foreign taxes for the tax year are not more than \$300 (\$600 if filing a joint return) and are reported on a payee statement. - 4) You elect this procedure for the tax year.
+- You are an individual. - Your only foreign source income for the tax year is passive income (dividends, interest, royalties, etc.) that is reported to you on a payee statement (such as a Form 1099-DIV or 1099-INT). - Your qualified foreign taxes for the tax year are not more than \$300 (\$600 if filing a joint return) and are reported on a payee statement. - You elect this procedure for the tax year.

-If you make this election, you cannot carryback or carryover any unused foreign tax to or from this tax year.
+If you make this election, you cannot carry back or carry over any unused foreign tax to or from this tax year.